 There will be no expectation that any agreed national reform of the pay spine will be implemented within an HEI prior to a nationally agreed date and before the 2026-27 pay year.

-We will pause the joint work if any union ballots for industrial action over the New JNCHES pay uplift or other elements of our offer.
+We will pause the joint work if any union ballots for industrial action that is linked to the New JNCHES pay uplift or other elements of our offer.

 4. Scottish Subcommittee of New JNCHES